-UCSB's College of Letters & Science continues to use a unique school context selection process that compares California applicants only to other applicants from the same high school, and admits the strongest applicants from each school in numbers equal to 3% of the size of the graduating class.
-Though there is significant overlap, these students are not necessarily ELC as the 3% is allocated only to UCSB applicants and not all students at that school.
+Santa Barbara's College of Letters & Science continues to use a unique school context selection process that compares California applicants only to other applicants from the same high school, and admits the strongest applicants from each school in numbers equal to 3% of the size of the graduating class.
+Though there is significant overlap, these students are not necessarily ELC (Eligible in the Local Context), as the 3% is allocated only to Santa Barbara applicants and not all students at that school.
 This is one path to admission in the college.
 There are multiple reviews and paths for admission.